Georg (film)

-Georg is a 2007 biography drama film about Estonian singer Georg Ots.
+Georg is a 2007 biography drama film about the Estonian singer Georg Ots.
 It was directed by Peeter Simm and written by Mati Põldre and Alexander Borodyansky.
-They used interview material from Georg Ots' second wife Asta Ots.
-The film stars prominent Estonian actor Marko Matvere, Russian actress Anastasiya Makeyeva and Latvian singer Renārs Kaupers.
+The film features Marko Matvere, Anastasiya Makeyeva and Renārs Kaupers.

 The film was released in Estonia on 5 October 2007.
-Georg was made together by Estonia, Russia and Finland and it runs approximately 105 minutes.
-The budget was 32 million kroons, which at the time was the highest for an Estonian film ever.
-Georg was shot on location in Tallinn, Helsinki and Moscow.
+Georg was produced in Estonia, Russia and Finland, and the film runs approximately 105 minutes.
+Georg was shot in Tallinn, Helsinki and Moscow.